jayprophit/cs50-Python/Python Documentation.md

 def hello():
     print("hello")

-# ask user for their name
+'''ask user for their name'''
 name = input("What's your name? ").strip().title()
 hello()
-# say hello
+'''say hello''
 print(name)

 you can also define a default value to some worlds by using parenthesis